rocketlaunchr/igo/README.md

 ### Defer go

-This feature makes Go's language more internally consistent.
+This feature makes Go's language syntax more internally consistent.
 There is no reason why `defer` and `go` should not work together.

 ```go